artis-mcrt/artis/artisoptions_doc.md

 // eV
 constexpr double SF_EMIN;

-// use a grid of energy points with constant spacing in log energy
-#define SF_USE_LOG_E_INCREMENT false

 // trigger a Spencer-Fano solution at least once every n timesteps
 // 0 can only use solutions from previous NLTE iterations on the current timestep